Page 11 Form 1023 (Rev. 9-98) 11:50 PM 8/8/00 LC

 Wicca, or Neo-Pagan Witchcraft, practice a variety of positive, life affirming

 faiths that are dedicated to healing, both ourselves and the Earth.
-As such, we do not advocate or condone
+As such, we do not

-any acts that victimize others, including those proscribed by law.
-As one of our most widely accepted
+advocate or condone any acts that victimize others, including those proscribed

-percepts is the Wiccan Rede's injunction "to harm none", we absolutely condemn
+of our most widely accepted percepts is the Wiccan Rede's injunction "to

-the practices of child abuse, sexual abuse, and other-forms of abuse that harm
+harm none", we absolutely condemn the practices of child abuse, sexual

-the body, mind or spirits of individuals.
+or spirits of individuals.
+We offer

-We offer prayers, therapy, and support for the healing of the victims of
+prayers, therapy, and support for the healing of the victims of such abuses.
+We recognize and

 revere the divinity of nature in our mother the Earth; and we conduct our rites